AlainMoretti/cli-wrapper/README.md

 ##Known problems
 >- there is a bug with PyCrypto install, more details on the [problem](https://github.com/dlitz/pycrypto/issues/108) and a [workaround solution](https://github.com/tootedom/related/blob/master/provisioning/ansible-playground/README.md)
+>- sometimes the encrypted profile provided to the "-o" option requires an empty line at the end,
+>  you can figure that out with debug option "-d", and check if the last parameter is not missing.

 ##Rewards
 - Pexpect and Pcrypto authors and developers